argschwind/TAPseq/README.md

 Now we need to repeat the same procedure to design a set of inner nested primers.
 We extract the PCR amplicons of the outer primers and use those as sequence templates.
 ```
-# get amplicons of outer primers and strip primer is from names
+# get amplicons of outer primers and strip primer ids from names
 inner_templates <- pcr_products(best_outer_primers)
 names(inner_templates) <- sub(".primer_left_\\d+", "", names(inner_templates))